 Narrowing down the guest list is one of the hardest parts of planning a wedding.
 Picking between friends and drawing the cut-off line for family members is tough stuff.
 To complicate it a little more, chances are a lot of these people are already married—and that you were there to celebrate with them.
 But does being invited to someone's wedding automatically guarantee them an invitation to yours?
-Here's what our experts have to say.
+Here's what we have to say on the topic.

 Evaluate the Friendship

 The most important detail to consider here is your relationship with this friend.
-If they were married in the past year and a half and your friendship hasn't changed since then, you should definitely return the favor and invite her to your wedding.
-Were they married three or four years ago, and you've fallen out of touch (only to hear from her suddenly once you're engaged)?
-You're not obligated to invite her.
-Save spots on your guest list for someone you're really close with, and who has been there to support you as your relationship with your soon-to-be husband has grown.
+If they were married in the past year and a half and your friendship hasn't changed since then, you should definitely return the favor and invite them to your wedding.
+Were they married three or four years ago, and you've fallen out of touch (only to hear from them suddenly once you're engaged)?
+You're not obligated to invite them.
+Save spots on your guest list for someone you're really close with, and who has been there to support you as your relationship with your soon-to-be life partner has grown.

 Err on the Side of Caution

-If you were surprised to be invited to their wedding because you're not that close, or the friend is a coworker who invited the entire office to her wedding, tread lightly.
-If you're inviting a few other people from work, you should probably invite your office buddy to your wedding, as well.
+If you were surprised to be invited to their wedding because you're not that close, tread lightly.
 Is that friend part of your tight-knit group?
 Again, err on the side of caution and extend an invitation.

 Keep Practical Matters in Mind